When applying, it is important to consider the costs of studying at Cambridge and the financial support available. We recommend that you

 Cambridge Commonwealth, European and International Trust Awards

-The Cambridge Commonwealth, European and International Trust Awards are for non-EU students in financial need.
-The application form is sent to non-EU students by email soon after offers are made.
+The Cambridge Commonwealth, European and International Trust Awards are part-cost awards (normally up to £10,000 a year) for international students in financial need.
+The application form is sent to all students with overseas fee status by email soon after offers are made and you would need to return this by a deadline in February.
 You will only be eligible for a scholarship if you have financial need.
 Further information is on the Cambridge Trusts website, and the scholarship search enables you to find awards that you may be eligible for.
 In most cases there are no additional application forms to complete.

 SJI Foundation Christ's College Cambridge Scholarship